 Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

-This cold coffee trend didn’t just survive—it exploded.
+This cold coffee trend didn't just survive; it exploded.
 From hip cafés to Starbucks to your local grocery aisle, nitro cold brew is everywhere.

-I’ve brewed it, tested it, and even built my own DIY nitro setup to see what really makes this drink different—from taste and caffeine to how it’s made!
+I've brewed it, tested it, and even built my own DIY nitro setup to see what really makes this drink different, from taste and caffeine to how it's made!

-Nitro cold brew: Key points
+Key points of Nitro cold brew:

 • Made from: Cold brew + nitrogen infusion

-• Tastes like: Creamy, sweet, low-acid coffee
+• Tastes like: Creamy, smooth coffee with a foamy top

 • Looks like: A Guinness-style beer with a foamy top